 SPACECRAFT ONBOARD INTERFACE SERVICES AREA

-The objective of the Spacecraft Onboard Interface Services (SOIS) area is to address the services and protocols used by onboard communication networks within a spacecraft.
-These are applicable to both the core spacecraft platform as well as the interfaces to payloads.
-SOIS also covers the use of wireless technology for ground, space and planetary surface communication.
+The objective of the Spacecraft Onboard Interface Services (SOIS) area is to address the services and protocols used by communication networks within a spacecraft and within close proximity of the spacecraft.
+These are applicable to the core spacecraft platform as well as to the interfaces with both internal and external payloads and extra-vehicular activities.
+SOIS also covers the use of wireless technology for ground, space and planetary surface communication within the spacecraft and within close proximity to the spacecraft.

 The long-term goal of the SOIS area is to encourage the standardization of interfaces such that spacecraft building blocks, which may range from individual sensors and actuators to complete units, may be developed and utilized with minimum or no change.